hzeller/beagleg/G-code.md

     G1(coordinated move) X10(to this position)

+## Parameters / Expressions and Binary/Unary Operations

+BeagleG supportes the use of parameters.
+A parameter is specified by a pound character `#` followed by an integer value.
+Currently parameters 0 to 5399 are supported.
+Parameter 0 is read-only and always evaluates to `0.0f`.
+Some of the parameters are used internally, these are all in the > 5000 range and should not be used.

+Parameter setting is done by:
+* a pound character `#`
+* an integer value between `1` and `5399`
+* an equal sign `=`
+* a real value

+For example `#1=123.4` is a parameter setting meaning set parameter 1 to 123.4.

+Unlike the [NIST RS274NGC] specification, parameter setting takes effect immediately.
+For example, `G1 #1=10 X#1` will result in a coordinated move to X=10.

+Parameters are not currently persistent.
+All parameters default to `0.0f`.

+Expressions are also supported along with Binary/Unary operations.
+An expression is a set of character starting with a left bracket `[` and ending with a balanced right bracket `]`.
+In between the brackets are numbers, parameter values, mathematical operations, and other expressions.
+Expressions are evaluated to produce a number.
+An example of an expression is `[1 + cos[0] - [#3 ** [4.0/2]]]`.

+Binary operations appear only inside excpressions.
+Nine binary operations are defined.
+These are four basic mathematical operations: addition `+`, subtraction `-`, multiplication `*`, and division `/`.
+There are three logical operations: non-exclusive or `OR`, exculsive or `XOR`, and logical and `AND`.
+The eighth operation is the modulus operation `MOD`.
+The ninth operation is the "power" operation `**` of raising the number on the left of the operation to the power on the right.

+A unary operation is either `ATAN` followed by one expression divided by another expression (for example `ATAN[2]/[1+3]`) or any other unary operation followed by an expression (for example `SIN[90]`).
+The unary operations are: absolute value `ABS`, arc cosine `ACOS`, arc sine `ASIN`, arc tangent `ATAN`, cosine `COS`, e raised to the given power `EXP`, round down `FIX`, round up `FUP`, natural logarithm `LN`, round down to the nearest whole number `ROUND`, sine `SIN`, square root `SQRT`, and tangent `TAN`.
+Arguments to unary operations which take angle measurements (`COS`, `SIN`, and `TAN`) are in degrees.
+Values returned by unary operations which return angle measurements (`ACOS`, `ASIN`, and `ATAN`) are also in degrees.

 ## Supported commands

 Supported commands are currently added on a need-to-have basis.
 They are a subset